Written by Ariane Hofmann-Maniyar

 Community Represented: Animals/Allegory

-Themes: Allegory, Bilingual Book: Spanish/English, Bilingual Character, Cross-Group Friendship, Educator Resource, Engagement Tool: I'm Your Neighbor Books Created, Family Relationship: Parents, Immigrant: Employment, Welcoming by School
+Themes: Allegory, Award Winner: I'm Your Neighbor Book Awards 2022, Bilingual Book: Spanish/English, Cross-Group Friendship, Educator Resource, Engagement Tool: I'm Your Neighbor Books Created, Family Relationship: Parents, Immigrant: Economic, Multilingual Character, Recommended: Infinite Country Read Alike, Welcoming by School, Welcoming Library: Core Picture Books (Current)

 Setting: Fictional location